Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Schr o dinger Wave Equation in the RCN. Existence of Solutions

-In this Section we will establish existence of solutions of the mixed problem~\eqref{eqn:hyperbolic-equation} in neighborhoods of regular or singular points and existence of solutions of the mixed problem~\eqref{eqn:mixed-problem-type2} in neighborhoods of infinity.
-The proofs in this Section are pretty standard in the literature, so we will provide either their sketch or references to the well known results and for the case of regular points.
+In this section, we prove existence of solutions of the mixed problem~\eqref{eqn:hyperbolic-equation} in neighborhoods of regular or singular points and existence of solutions of the mixed problem~\eqref{eqn:mixed-problem-type2} in neighborhoods of infinity.
+The proofs in this section are pretty standard, so we provide either their sketch or references to the well-known results for the case of regular points.

 Consider a static Dirichlet problem for a fixed $t\in [0, T]$